 Tips On How To Answer Architecture Interview Questions For University

-Now that you’ve had a glimpse of possible architecture interview questions, how do you prepare for them?
-This section will cover practical tips on how you can answer architecture interview questions in a breeze.
+You’ve had a glimpse of possible questions.
+But how do you prepare for a university architecture interview?
+This section will cover practical tips on preparing to answer architecture interview questions in a breeze.

 Read, Read, And Read!

 There are two reasons why reading is a must: knowledge and expression.

 Reading literature on architecture expands your knowledge.
 The more you know about architecture, the richer resource you have to draw answers from.